 Recall that the classical Fisher discriminant between two classes with means $\boldsymbol{\mu}_1$ and $\boldsymbol{\mu}_2$ is separation of the classes by a hyperplane orthogonal to $\boldsymbol{\mu}_1-\boldsymbol{\mu}_2$ in the inner product

 where $( \cdot, \cdot )$ is the standard inner product and $ \boldsymbol{S}$ is the average (or the weighted average) of the sample covariance matrix of these two classes.

-Let the data set be preprocessed.
-In particular, we assume that it is {\em centralized, normalized, and approximately whitened}.
+Let the dataset be preprocessed.
+In particular, we assume that it is {\em centralised, normalised, and approximately whitened}.
 In this case, we use in the definition of Fisher's discriminant the standard inner product instead of $\langle \cdot , \cdot \rangle$.

 \begin{Definition} A point $\boldsymbol{ x}$ is \emph{Fisher separable} from a set $\mathbf{Y} \subset {\mathbb R}^n$ with threshold $\alpha \in (0, 1]$, or $\alpha$-Fisher separable in short, if inequality